ballerina-platform/module-ballerina-websocket/websocket-ballerina/Package.md

 ## Package Overview

-This module provides an implementation for connecting and interacting with WebSocket endpoints.
-The module facilitates three types of network entry points as ‘Client’, ‘AsyncClient’, and ‘Listener’.
+This package provides an implementation for connecting and interacting with WebSocket endpoints.
+The package facilitates three types of network entry points as ‘Client’, ‘AsyncClient’, and ‘Listener’.

 The `websocket:Client` reads text and binary messages synchronously.
 A callback service with the two `onPing` and `onPong` remote functions can be registered at the initialization of the client to receive `ping/pong` control frames.
 The `websocket:AsyncClient`, which behaves asynchronously also has a callback `websocket:Service` that can be registered at the initialization of the client.
 It has a fixed set of remote methods in this service and they get called on the receipt of messages from the server.